Sleitnick/luau-api/docs/guide/tags.md

 ### Max Tags

-As of writing this, Luau has a tag limit of 128 (including 0, so starting at 127).
-This is defined by the `LUA_UTAG_LIMIT` preprocessor value.
+As of writing this, Luau has a tag limit of 128 (including 0, so technically 127 slots available).
+This is defined by the `LUA_UTAG_LIMIT` constant.

 ### Sharing Tags